-Name Age Class Background, Qualifications and Skills T. Michael Glenn Director since 2008 56 1 Background: Mr. Glenn has been the executive vice president of market development and corporate communications for FedEx Corporation since 1998.
-He also serves as president and chief executive officer of FedEx Services, a subsidiary of FedEx Corporation.
-From June, 1994 to January, 1998, he served as senior vice president, marketing and corporate communications, for FedEx.
-Mr. Glenn is also a director of Pentair, Inc. Experience/Qualifications/Skills: Mr. Glenn's position at FedEx, a Fortune 100 company, centers around growing a company within its markets.
-We take advantage of Mr. Glenn's knowledge on this subject whenever we evaluate growth opportunities.
-As a director of Pentair, Inc., a publicly-traded company, Mr. Glenn has experience in the area of corporate governance that is an asset to us.
-Jack C. Johnson Director since 2004 69 1 Background: Mr. Johnson has served as president of Germantown Home Builders, Inc., located in Germantown, Tennessee, since 1974.
+Name Age Class Background, Qualifications and Skills Jack C. Johnson Director since 2004 70 1 Background: Mr. Johnson has served as president of Germantown Home Builders, Inc., located in Germantown, Tennessee, since 1974.
 Since March, 2001, he has also served as the chief manager of Colonnade, LLC, a company engaged in the leasing of storage and office space in Memphis, Tennessee, and he has been the managing member of Germantown Storage, LLC since May, 2009.
 Mr. Johnson was appointed as a director of the Company upon the completion of our acquisition of Renasant Bancshares, Inc. in 2004.
-Experience/Qualifications/Skills : The Memphis metropolitan area is another one of our key growth markets, and Mr. Johnson's knowledge of this area helps us develop the appropriate strategy to expand our operations in Memphis.
+Experience/Qualifications/Skills: The Memphis metropolitan area is another one of our key growth markets, and Mr. Johnson's knowledge of this area helps us develop the appropriate strategy to expand our operations in Memphis.
 In addition, Mr. Johnson's business background is in commercial real estate.
 He gives the board an insight on trends in the commercial real estate markets shaped by years of experience.
-John M. Creekmore Director since 1997 56 2 Background : Mr. Creekmore has engaged in the practice of law since 1987 as the owner of the law firm Creekmore Law Office, PLLC.
-Experience/Qualifications/Skills : As a lawyer, Mr. Creekmore brings a legal point of view to the risks and challenges that we face.
+John M. Creekmore Director since 1997 57 2 Background: Mr. Creekmore has engaged in the practice of law since 1987 as the owner of the law firm Creekmore Law Office, PLLC.
+Experience/Qualifications/Skills: As a lawyer, Mr. Creekmore brings a legal point of view to the risks and challenges that we face.
 He also provides us with insights regarding the legal implications of our plans and strategies.
 Finally, Mr. Creekmore lives and works in Amory, Mississippi, and helps shape our policies with respect to our smaller markets.
-Jill V. Deer Director since 2010 49 2 Background: Since 2001, Ms. Deer has served as a principal of Bayer Properties, L.L.C., a full service real estate company based in Birmingham, Alabama, that develops and manages commercial real estate.
+Jill V. Deer Director since 2010 50 2 Background: Ms. Deer is a real estate consultant in Birmingham, Alabama.
+From 2001 until March, 2013 Ms. Deer served as a principal of Bayer Properties, L.L.C., a full service real estate company based in Birmingham, Alabama, that owns, develops and manages commercial real estate.
 Ms. Deer joined Bayer Properties in 1999 to serve as an executive officer and general counsel of the company.
 Prior to that time, she was a partner in a large regional law firm in Birmingham practicing in the area of commercial real estate finance.
-Experience/Qualifications/Skills : The Birmingham metropolitan area is the largest metropolitan area in Alabama and one of our key growth markets.
+Experience/Qualifications/Skills: The Birmingham metropolitan area is the largest metropolitan area in Alabama and one of our key growth markets.
 Ms. Deer's knowledge and experience in this market helps us develop strategies to further expand our presence in Birmingham.
 Furthermore, Ms. Deer's professional experience gives the Board an additional resource in understanding the risks and trends associated with commercial and residential real estate.
+Neal A. Holland, Jr. Director since 2005 57 2 Background: Mr. Holland has been president of Holland Company, Inc., a diversified sand, stone and trucking company in Decatur, Alabama, since 1980.
+He is also the chairman and CEO of Alliance Sand and Aggregates, LLC and owner and president of Cedar Ridge Golf Course, Inc. Mr. Holland was appointed as a director of the Company upon the completion of our acquisition of Heritage Financial Holding Corporation, or Heritage, in 2005.
+Experience/Qualifications/Skills: Mr. Holland has given us valuable advice in shaping our policies and strategies in our Alabama markets.
+Mr. Holland's service on the board and executive committee of Heritage has given him added experience and insight to the risks associated with serving on the board of a publicly-traded financial institution.
+As the owner of multiple businesses, he also is able to add a borrower's perspective to the board's discussions.
+7